-The life-history of the trematode which is responsible for the disease was worked out by the War Office Expedition under Leiper That Commission showed that the parasite has an asexual in 1915. and a sexual phase.
+The life-history of the trematode which is responsible for the disease was worked out by the War Office Expedition under Leiper That Commission showed that the parasite has an asexual and a sexual phase.
 The former takes place in the liver of a mollusc where sporocysts and daughter-sporocysts develop.
-Either of these can give rise to cercariæ-larval structures which the mollusc discharges into the fresh water of ponds, canals, etc. Cercariæ are capable of movement and attach themselves to any available mammal, human or other (definitive host).
+Either of these can give rise to cercariæ-larval structures which the mollusc discharges into the fresh water of ponds, canals, etc. Cercariæ are canable of movement and attach themselves to any available mammal, human or other (definitive host).
 Passing through the unbroken skin they arrive in the liver of the host, and there develop and differentiate into male and female adult worms (sexual phase).
 These together migrate via the inferior mesenteric vein to the vesical and ureteric terminals.
 The female lays eggs in clumps under the bladder and ureteric mucosa, which clumps constitute the specific lesions as seen through the cystoscope.
 Rupturing into the vesical cavity the eggs are discharged with the urine and hatch out into miracidia, motile bodies which seek out a suitable mollusc (planorbis) and recommence the life-cycle above described.
 The discovery of the ova and motile miracidia in the urine of a patient is positive evidence regarding the nature of the complaint.

-Cystoscopic Manifestations.-The earliest cystoscopic findings are those caused by the presence of the ova in clumps immediately subjacent to the mucosa.
-The appearance is figured in Plate VE, page 112.
+Cystoscopic Manifestations.-When the ova are laid in the submucosa they cause small areas of cedema and hyperæmia together with petechiæ of the overlying mucous membrane, and these are the earliest cystoscopic findings.
+As the egg clumps approach the surface they become visible immediately subjacent to the mucosa.
+The appearance is figured in Plate VI E, page 130.
 Small, bright, whitish objects, of rounded or oval form and elevating the mucosa, are seen scattered irregularly over the bladder surface or clustered together in groups.
 At certain places ill-defined irregularities (superficial ulcers) of the mucosa indicate the spot at which ova have ruptured into the cavity.
 There may or may not be a ring of surrounding inflammation.
 Owing to the situation occupied by the adult worm, the ova predominate in the neighbourhood of the ureteric orifices.

 The appearance of this early lesion is characteristic, and once seen is not likely to be mistaken.
 There are only two conditions with which it can be confounded.
 One is the early tuberculous bladder.
 The masses of ova are larger, brighter, more numerous, and more disseminated than are tubercles.
-To the uninitiated the ova might suggest the minute purulent spots observed in cystitis, described on page 80; the latter are irregular in size and shape, more granular, duller, surrounded by more diffuse vesical hyperæmia, and can be removed by persistent irrigation.
+To the uninitiated the ova might suggest the minute purulent spots observed in cystitis, described on page 85; the latter are irregular in size and shape, more granular, duller, surrounded by more diffuse vesical hyperæmia, and can be removed by persistent irrigation.
 The discovery of the ova or miracidia in the urine will settle the diagnosis.

-At a later time (Plate V F) the normal vesical mucosa is replaced by irregular areas of reddened mucous membrane from which numerous ova have escaped, leaving a red, ragged surface, comparable with that of granulation tissue.
-So long as the disease is active, recently laid eggs are to be seen.
+At a later time (Plate VI F) the normal vesical mucosa is replaced by irregular areas of reddened mucous membrane from which numerous ova have escaped, leaving a red, ragged surface, comparable with that of granulation tissue.
+Other parts of the mucosa are paler than usual and over large areas there may be no trace of any blood-vessel (Makar).
+Calcification of the eggs and their surroundings is common, localized areas of the bladder becoming flecked with gritty and sometimes brilliant particles which produce an appearance like sandpaper-the so-called 'sandy patches'.